ChicagoAcademyofSciences/data-cleaning/workflows/mala_accession-matching.markdown

   * Then, sort the Excel spreadsheet by the Arctos-Received From column.
 For larger groups of names, it will be useful to do a custom sort of "Arctos-Received from" and "ACCN".

   * Scroll through the list or use a Ctrl+F search to match the data in Refine with an entry in the Excel spreadsheet.
 If a definite match is found, put a "Yes" in the "Compared to ARCTOS?" column and a "Check" in the "ACCN Confirmed?" column.
 This will signify the record is ready to be checked and confirmed with other data sources.
+Then put a "Done" in the "status" column on Refine.

   * Repeat the sorting and matching process for the "Received From", "COLLECTOR_AGENT_1", and "COLLECTOR_AGENT_2" columns.
+If no match is found, search the data by ACCN number and repeat the recording process.
+If there are still no matches, put a "Done-not found in spreadsheet data" in the "status" column of Refine.

   * In some cases, the name in Arctos and the name in Received From will not match.
 More data is needed to establish the donor, so put a FLAG in the Flags column to mark it off and a "No" in the "ACCN Confirmed?" column to indicate lack of certainty.

   * There will also be cases where multiple accession numbers may apply to the same entry.
-Again, more data will be needed for a determination, so mark it with a FLAG in Excel.
+Again, more data will be needed for a determination, so mark it with a FLAG in Excel and make a note of possible accession numbers in the Remarks column of the Excel data.

 ### Process 4: